MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

     A dry-run import helps to test the collection migration.
 Dry runs have a limited life, and are deleted automatically after a set duration and before a production migration runs.
 A success email sent after the import finishes includes a note that informs Contoso when the dry run is deleted.

-1. **Complete the production migration.** With the dry-run migration completed, do the final migration by updating the `import.json` file and then running import again.
+1. **Complete the production migration.** With the dry-run migration completed, do the final migration by updating the `import.json` file, and then running import again.

 <!-- docutune:casing "Team Foundation Server Administration Console" -->